-Please note: Students in the CFMM program should budget for three mandatory field studies to Europe, Asia, and the United States as these expenses are not covered by tuition.
-Refer to application materials for estimated costs, or contact the program manager, Dorene Kaplan, dorene\kaplan@fitnyc.edu, (212) 217-4311.
+Please note: Students in the CFMM program should budget for three mandatory field studies (two overseas, one domestic), as these expenses are not covered by tuition.
+Refer to application materials for estimated costs, or contact the program manager, Dorene Kaplan, dorene kaplan@fitnyc.edu, (212) 217-4311.